jcoiii/STM32F4/README.md

 ### To Do List
 - [x] Create some report
-- [ ] give picture and explanation
+- [x] give picture and explanation
-- [ ] upload source code (which you created or edited) to this repository
+- [x] upload source code (which you created or edited) to this repository
-- [ ] a cooler project will come then
+- [maybe] a cooler project will come then

 Progress 05-11-2017